-Opinion | Why Kamala Harris’ new immigration assignment could be a big deal
+Opinion | Why Kamala Harris’s new immigration assignment could be a big deal

 Which is where Harris comes in.

-Harris gained credibility on this issue with the left in part for her history of sharply rebuking Trump officials over his family separations policy.
+Harris gained credibility on this issue with the left for sharply rebuking Trump officials over his family separations policy and for her role in securing legal assistance to separated children.

 “The transition to Biden’s strategy is going to be bumpy and difficult,” Frank Sharry of America’s Voice tells me.
 “The question is whether her credibility will buy enough patience with progressives and activists.”